gitmank/gitmank/README.md

 # 👋 Hi, I’m Manomay!
-> here's my entire file in one file
+> here's my entire life in one file

 ## I'm aiming for perfection in
 1. web - MERN stack development and web security